tespechit/Creamy/README.md

 Thanks to its [three-step installation process](https://github.com/DigitalLeaves/Creamy/wiki/Installation), you can have your Creamy CRM up and running in just minutes.
 Creamy has been developed with the user in mind, trying to keep its interface as simply, friendly and lightweight as possible.
 Anyway, there is a [short guide](https://github.com/DigitalLeaves/Creamy/wiki/Installation) to help you install Creamy.

+Creamy is open source, so you can download it for free, use it, modify it to suit your needs, share it, etc. You

 ![](http://creamycrm.com/img/responsive.png)

 Creamy is under heavy development right now, and it's still in beta, so use at your own risk.
 Did you find a bug?
 Please let me know.
 It's probably full of them, so the sooner you notify me, the sooner I will try to fix them ;).